 Here’s how I covered these:

-1. First, I used my rotary cutter and cutting mat set to cut one piece of fabric that would wrap from one outside bottom edge, down into the drawer, and up out the other side and to that bottom edge.
-Using a tape measure like you would use for sewing makes it easier to measure.
+- First, I used my rotary cutter and cutting mat set to cut one piece of fabric that would wrap from one outside bottom edge, down into the drawer, and up out the other side and to that bottom edge.
+(Using a tape measure like you would use for sewing makes it easier to measure.)

-3. I continued to apply the Mod Podge and attach the fabric.
-I did have to cut out a small strip at the top front for this particular style of drawer.
-I kept going until all sides were covered.
+- Then I continued to apply the Mod Podge and attach the fabric.
+I did have to cut away a small strip at the top front for this particular style of drawer.
+I kept going until all the sides were covered.

-4. Then I measured and cut a piece for the back and front insides and attached those.
+- I then measured and cut a piece for the back and front insides and attached those.

 They look so much better, and I actually want to put my things in them now!

 I added another pull from Hobby Lobby to the middle to simulate a drawer just for some added pretty detail…

 Don’t forget my friends have furniture flips of their own to share today!